-This guide looks at how OpenSea may moderate spin-off collections and homages to established NFT works such as CryptoPunks.
+This guide looks at how OpenSea may moderate collections inspired by established NFT works such as CryptoPunks or Bored Ape Yacht Club.
 We also introduce the concept of "Fair Use" for users to consider before creating NFTs.

 What is Fair Use?